 Avoid needlessly gendered products

 Whether it’s deodorant, shampoo or razors, women’s products tend to cost more and often include less product.
-So unless it’s a scent issue, (I’m look at you, Axe!) you’d be smart to check out both sides of the aisle.
+So unless it’s a scent issue, (I’m looking at you, Axe!) you’d be smart to check out both sides of the aisle.

 Read more: Best shaving blades for women

 The average woman spends $1,773.33 on tampons over the course of her lifetime, which is an expense ignored by many personal finance experts.
 It’s a monthly expense for an average of 40 years, but can be alleviated by one simple purchase.
 The menstrual cup.
 Not highly advertised, these reusable silicone cups last for years before needing to be replaced.
 The main brands are Diva Cup and Moon Cup and come in two sizes, pre and post-childbirth.
 Once only available online, menstrual cups are now carried at mass merchandisers such as CVS and Walgreen’s.
 Safe and FDA approved, these $40 one-time purchases will change your life.